Kankakee River: Bedrock

 The bedrock underlying the Kankakee Basin is primarily of Silurian age.
 There are also strata from the Devonian, and Mississippian periods.
 The Silurian rocks are primarily dolomite and limestone.
 A major subterranean feature is the Kankakee Arch; it is an extension of the Cincinnati Arch.
 North of the arch, the strata dip towards Lake Michigan and the Michigan Basin.
 To the south, the strata dips southwest toward the Illinois Basin.
 Within the Kankakee Basin (Lake, Jasper, and Pulaski counties), the rock strata are nearly flat, being at the top of the arch.

 Current conditions

 The Advanced Hydrological Prediction Service contains current data for river depths.

 Contrary to what may be shown in online mapping sites or GPS software, the bridge over the Kankakee River on State Line Road near the public ramp at the Indiana–Illinois state line is closed and partially dismantled.
 Some fishing maps and websites about the river may include road directions to the public ramp at the state line, with outdated information.
 The public ramp is located on the north side of the river, and with the bridge out, it is not accessible from the south side, from Illinois Route 114/Indiana State Road 10.
-As of September 7, 2008, the old iron bridge at the Indiana–Illinois state line had been removed from its concrete supports and was set on the ground, clearing the water by only approximately 3 ft, making it possible to pass beneath only in small boats, canoes, etc.
+As of September 7, 2008, the old iron bridge at the Indiana–Illinois state line often clears the water by only approximately 3 ft, making it possible to pass beneath only in small boats, canoes, etc.